devtor14/Devtor14/README.md

 ###

 <p align="left">2 years of experience in Frontend Development, specializing in the MERN Stack.
-My focus is on<br>creating high-quality products with an outstanding user experience, and my passion for learning is<br>unwavering.</p>
+My focus is on creating high-quality products with an outstanding user experience, and my passion for learning is unwavering.</p>

 ###